A New Saga Awaits!Read Now

 3 Ideas for Side Gigs to Work While Following Your Artist Dreams

-Being an artist means being fueled by the drive to create, but often making art doesn’t pay for itself.
+Being an artist means being fuelled by the drive to create, but often making art doesn’t pay for itself.
 You may find yourself in need of supplemental income.
-JR Manga presents some side gigs to bring in the extra income you need while leaving you time to keep working on your art.
+J.R.
+Manga presents some side gigs to bring in the extra income you need while leaving you time to keep working on your art.

 1. Driving Jobs

 If you have a car, there is a huge demand for drivers.
-This isn’t limited to ride-share services, although you can easily pick up extra cash driving for them.
+This isn’t limited to ride share activities, although you can easily pick up extra cash driving for them.
 There are a number of other companies that a person with a car can use to make money.

 Delivery of food isn’t limited to pizza anymore.
 Several apps allow workers to earn money by picking up and delivering fast food and takeout to diners at home, and some also have drivers pick up and deliver other goods such as dry cleaning and alcohol.
 If you don’t mind grocery shopping, InstaCart and Shipt Shopper are options that allow you to get paid for shopping for and delivering groceries.

 2. Creating for Print-on-Demand Sites

 If you are a digital creator, consider putting your designs on items that can be instantly downloaded or otherwise put on products that you don’t have to manage.
 As Tech 21 Century points out, there are many print-on-demand sites that allow you to place your designs on anything from greeting cards to shower curtains.
 This is a great way to earn passive income as once the design is out there, the site takes care of the rest.
 You can also use these sites to grow your social media following to help you get more commissions or other work.